cosorio94/TWaveform/README.md

 # TWaveform
-A C++ utility library used to read, process, and analyze massive sets of waveform data.
+A C++ utility library used to read, process, fit and analyze massive sets of waveform data.

 ## Developer
 - [Carlos Osorio](https://github.com/cosorio94)